-Choosing accessories for your vehicle is an important decision.
+is an important decision.
 Genuine Yamaha accessories, which are available only from a Yamaha dealer, have been designed, tested, and approved by Yamaha for use on your vehicle.
 Many companies with no connection to Yamaha manufacture parts and accessories or offer other modifications for Yamaha vehicles.
 Yamaha is not in a position to test the products that these aftermarket companies produce.
-Therefore, Yamaha can neither endorse nor recommend the use of accessories not sold by Yamaha or modifications not specifically recominstalled by a Yamaha dealer.
+Therefore, Yamaha can neither endorse nor recommend the use of accessories not sold by Yamaha or modifications not specifically recommended by Yamaha, even if sold and installed by a Yamaha dealer.